DevonPeroutky/comparator/README.md

 ![Title](https://github.com/user-attachments/assets/57371821-49c8-4e61-aad9-dbb5eeb4cc4a)

 # Compare
-[Compare](https://comparator-one.vercel.app/) is a **free and open-source** compensation comparison tools for tech job offers.
-The goal of compare is to enable people to better assess startup equity value and make more informed career decisions.
-Hosted completely for free (with no signup) at [comparator-one.vercel.app](https://comparator-one.vercel.app/)
+[Compare](https://comparator-one.vercel.app/) is a **free and open-source** compensation comparison tool for job offers in the tech industry.
+Compare aims to help people evaluate startup equity more effectively and make more informed career decisions.
+Hosted completely for free (with no signup) at [comparator-one.vercel.app](https://comparator-one.vercel.app/).

-Compare runs entirely in your browser, so your information is completely private and not sent to an external service.

 # Features
 - ✔️ Compare Private and Public company offers
 - 🧮 Estimate and account for in dilution in potential funding rounds
 - 🔗 Share a link to your offers and scenarios
-- 🔐 Data never leaves your browser, and your information is 100% private
+- 🔐 Runs entirely in your browser, so your information is 100% private and not sent to an external service.
 - 🆓 Completely free